Maigret and Monsieur Charles

-Maigret and Monsieur Charles (French: Maigret et Monsieur Charles) is a detective novel by the Belgian writer Georges Simenon, and is the last novel featuring his long-running character Jules Maigret.
+Maigret and Monsieur Charles (French: Maigret et Monsieur Charles) is a 1972 detective novel by the Belgian writer Georges Simenon, the last featuring his long-running character Jules Maigret.

 Synopsis

 Maigret is a few years short of his retirement and has just refused promotion to the post of Head of the Police Judiciare, preferring the human contact he enjoys as Head of the Criminal Division.
-His wish is granted when Madam Nathalie Sabin-Levesque, an elegant but highly nervous lady insists that he personally investigates the disappearance of her husband Gérard, a highly successful and rich Parisian lawyer.
+His wish is granted when Madam Nathalie Sabin-Levesque, an elegant but highly nervous lady insists he personally investigate the disappearance of her husband Gérard, a highly successful and rich Parisian lawyer.
+He is thus once more operating in high society.

-With the assistance of various other detectives, but principally Lapointe, Maigret soon discovers that Madam Sabin-Levesque is virtually an alcoholic and has lived an effectively separate life from her husband, who regularly vanishes for days or weeks to take up with various girls.
-These are mostly hostesses picked up in bars and cabarets, and he is known to them as 'Monsieur Charles'.
-It further emerges that his wife was also a call-girl in her youth, although she has claimed to be a legal secretary.
-She hoped for a life of comfort and security with her new husband, who owned a villa in Cannes and inherited money, but they soon grew to ignore and despise each other.
+With the assistance of various other detectives, but principally Lapointe, Maigret soon discovers that Madam Sabin-Levesque is virtual alcoholic who has lived a separate life from her husband, who regularly vanishes for days or weeks to take up with a plethora of women.
+(These are mostly hostesses whom he picks up in bars and cabarets; he is known to them only as 'Monsieur Charles'.)
+It further emerges that his wife was also a call-girl in her youth, albeit with the higher status cover story being a legal secretary.
+She hoped for a life of comfort and security with her new husband, had inherited money and who owns a villa in Cannes, but they soon grew to one another other.
 She knows nothing of his professional life and is not well liked by the staff at the practice.

-When Gérard's body is fished out of the Seine, Maigret's suspicions fall on her.
-But she is also being blackmailed by pimp-turned-barman-turned-gigolo Jo Fazio, her sometime lover.
-It turns out that Fazio killed Gérard and that Nathalie then killed Fazio.
-Maigret somewhat reluctantly arrests Nathalie, knowing that she is in poor health and will spend time in the prison hospital.
+When Gérard's body is fished out of the Seine, Maigret's suspicions naturally fall on her.
+But it turns out that she is being blackmailed by pimp-turned-barman-turned-gigolo Jo Fazio.
+It was he who killed Gérard –whereupon she kills him in turn.
+Maigret somewhat reluctantly arrests Nathalie, knowing that she is in poor health and will spend her time in the prison hospital.